eclipse-kura/kura/docs/gateway-configuration/firewall-configuration.md

 # Firewall Configuration

-Kura offers easy management of the Linux firewall iptables included in an IoT Gateway.
-Additionally, Kura provides the ability to manage network access security to an IoT Gateway through the following:
+Kura offers easy management of the Linux firewall iptables and ip6tables included in an IoT Gateway.
+Additionally, Kura provides the ability to manage network access security to an IoT Gateway for both IPv4 and IPv6 through the following:

 - Open Ports (local service rules)
 - Port Forwarding